 Also, if the drivers are like me, they also get a feel-good feeling for being congratulated for not speeding.
 I find these by far the most efficient at controlling traffic speed and fluidity, but of course the Police don’t get any money.

-So what does this example have to do with your own customer first strategy?
-Everything.
-Because my question to you, as it is to the Police, is what do you really want for your business?
+So why is this example relevant for you and your own customer first strategy? well, ask yourself what you really want for your business?

-In their case, I am assuming they want to reduce the speed of drivers in certain areas.
+In the case of the police, I am assuming that they want to reduce the speed of drivers in certain areas.
 In this case, the customer-centric approach, which has by far the most success at slowing drivers down to within the speed limit, is the information panel.
 If that is their objective, then the Police in every country should adopt these new style radars.

-But I think that if those who consider speed checks to be a mere money-making operation are right, then the Police will continue to use one of their other options.
-But they must then accept the negative consequences on so many levels.
+But if those who consider speed checks to be a mere money-making operation are right, then the Police will continue to use one of their other options.
+And they must accept the negative consequences on so many levels, not just on their image or speeding in their localities.

-So what do you yourself want for your business?
+So, take a hard look at your own business actions and ask yourself what you really want for your business?
 If you are sincerely customer centric, you will stop any practices that you know your customers wouldn’t approve.

 Half filled packaging – gone.
 False claims and promises – deleted.
 Getting credit card details for free trials in the hope customers will forget to cancel and you can automatically charge them for a service that haven’t specifically requested.
 Not any longer!
 These all might get you that first sale but you won’t get a loyal customer.